-Further analysis of the survey results revealed that older people, owner occupiers, those that are currently not working, and those with an annual household income of £25,000 or above, are more likely than their sub-group counterparts to favour remaining in their current property with adaptations than moving on to a specially modified housing scheme.
-In contrast, those living in the private rented sector are more likely to favour moving to different property specifically designed or adapted to enable independent living.
+Further analysis of the survey results revealed that owner occupiers, those that are currently not working, and those with an annual household income of £25,000 or above, are more likely than their sub-group counterparts to favour remaining in their current property with adaptations than moving on to a specially modified housing scheme.
+By contrast, those living in the private rented sector are more likely to favour moving to different property specifically designed or adapted to enable independent living.

-The survey was only based on people who were not currently in need of specialist housing but who were asked to hypothetically imagine their preference should they in later life need specifically adapated housing.
-The results are useful in adding to the narrative around this issue because the results highlighted the significant percentage of people who would in theory favour moving to specifically adapted accomodation suitable to their needs if it were available; and when they were more likely to make such a move.
+The survey was only based on people who were not currently in need of specialist housing but who were asked to hypothetically imagine their preference should they in later life need specifically adapted housing.
+The results are useful in adding to the narrative around this issue because the results highlighted the significant percentage of people who would in theory favour moving to specifically adapted accommodation suitable to their needs if it were available; and when they were more likely to make such a move.

-In general, the results of the survey broadly illustated that people’s appetite for moving to specifically adapted property was greater before they enetered their later years – and when they were not currently disabled.
-Consequently there is seemingly a great challenge emerging for stakeholders and policy makers to try and make accessible housing schemes available for people to move in to at a time in their lives when such a transition in their living arrangements is something which they feel is within their control and something which they would chose to do as a sensible option to plan for their futures.
+In general, the results of the survey broadly illustrated that people’s appetite for moving to specifically adapted property was greater before they entered their later years – and when they were not currently disabled.
+Consequently, there is seemingly a great challenge emerging for stakeholders and policy makers to try and make accessible housing schemes available for people to move in to at a time in their lives when such a transition in their living arrangements is something which they feel is within their control and something which they would chose to do as a sensible option to plan for their futures.

 It is perhaps a result of currently not having enough suitable accessible housing schemes available to encourage this easier transition that some disabled residents of all ages and the elderly (perhaps a significant number), are being left scared of making such a big and disruptive transition during their later years.
-The risk then is that significant numbers of residents could potentially be being left in accomodation that is not well located or adapted to their needs and which makes their daily lives disabling and daunting – rather than enabling and inspiring – unless modifactions to their houses are possible and achieved (… of which neither are ever a given.)
+The risk then is that significant numbers of residents could potentially be being left in accommodation that is not well located or adapted to their needs and which makes their daily lives disabling and daunting – rather than enabling and inspiring – unless modifications to their houses are possible and achieved (… of which neither are ever a given.)

 I believe it should be of alarm to all generations that approximately 93% of the country’s housing stock is estimated by the Centre for Ageing Better as not having the basic characteristics to allow for independent living.

-The Centre for Ageing Better can help support Housing Associations and Local Authorities to more effectively plan for an ageing population.
+The Centre for Ageing Better can help support housing associations and local authorities to more effectively plan for an ageing population.